rickbergfalk/postgrator/readme.md

-## Version 1.0 Notes

-- Configuration is now set via postgrator.setConfig instead of postgrator.config.set
-- Postgrator connection can be closed via postgrator.endConnection
-- Updated database drivers to latest versions
-- refactored db client abstraction so that it's easier to understand

 ## What Postgrator is doing

 When first run against your database, *Postgrator will create the table specified by config.schemaTable.* Postgrator relies on this table to track what version the database is at.